-September 21st, 2017 marked full 2 months since the sky last pulled it’s trick on us, leaving me still in awe.
-I came across an article by Annie Dillard, itself eclipsing any words, any description I have heard or read, and certainly any photograph I have seen or could make myself, that expresses better than anything the experience of people who were there with us on the Grand Teton on August 21, 2017.
+August 21, 2017 marks when the sky last pulled it’s own best trick on us, leaving me still in awe.
+I came across an article by Annie Dillard, itself eclipsing any words, any description I have heard or read, and certainly any photograph I have seen or could make myself, that expresses better than anything the experience of people who were there with us on the Grand Teton.
 Please read it and if you can find your way to it, take your place inside that dark circle – it will come again in 2019 – and let it take you outside of yourself and the world in which you think you live, for it is surely something different:

 Warning: Be prepared to be blown away by the work in David’s gallery.